 Visitors with visual impairments are invited to experience a verbal walking tour of the Thomas Jefferson Building of the Library of Congress.
 The "Touch History" tour, which will run the first and third Tuesday mornings of each month with the exception of September, is led by a specially

 The Center for Accessibility of DC Talking Book & Braille Library provides audio and Braille books, magazines and newspapers, equipment and training for persons with limited or no vision and to organizations that serve them.
-It is affiliated with the National Library Service for the Blind and Physically Handicapped of the Library of Congress (NLS) and the DC Public Library.
+It is affiliated with the National Library Service for the Blind and Print Disabled of the Library of Congress (NLS) and the DC Public Library.
 It will send both cassette and cartridge books and will authorize its patrons to download books from the BARD (Braille and Audio Recording Download) service of the NLS.
 It will lend the appropriate equipment to play each of the foregoing and will provide training to use such equipment.
 The library also offers audio described videos (VHS tapes and DVDs).
 There is no charge for any of the library’s services.
 All materials can be returned through the U.S. mail, postage free.
-The Center for Accessibility is temporarily closed; starting May 8 it will be located at 1990 K St. NW, during the next three years while the Martin Luther King, Jr. Memorial Library is being renovated.
+The Center for Accessibility is located at the Martin Luther King, Jr. Memorial Library, 901 G Street, NW.
 For more information, call (202) 727-2142 or visit the web site at:

 The Adaptive Technology (AT) Program provides ATs for people who need to use them to access the library's programs and services.
 AT is broadly defined to consist of products, devices or equipment including assistive software, hardware and systems (such as screen readers, speech-to-text and video-relay-services) that can help people with disabilities get access to the library's programs and services, but also any procedure for success, such as a job search strategy or any methodical approach to achieving a goal that is important to participants.